Lawn Care FAQ’s – Common Lawn Problems

 How do I get rid of moles?

-Moles do create big problems in some gardens, with much more visible results than the smaller pests.
+Moles do create big problems in some gardens, with much more visible results than the smaller pests, making them one of the more annoying common lawn problems.
 And when you have invested in top quality turf and lawn maintenance products, it can be very frustrating to wake up one morning to a patchwork of small soil hills.

 The problem is that there is no humane way to catch a mole, and only professional pest controllers can buy and use chemical treatments.
 However, if instead you decide to use traps, be sure to get humane ones and remove the trapped mole as far away as you can to a new location where it can happily continue doing what it is designed to do.